Cannabis is NOT legal in The Netherlands

 © Wijkagent Harderwijk Zuid

-Translation regulations from the website of the state
+Translation of regulations from the state website

 Tolerance policy for soft drugs and coffee shops